fyr77/EnvyUpdate/README.md

 For extracting the driver installer 7-Zip is downloaded if it cannot be found on the user's system.
 This may also trigger antivirus warnings, but is necessary for the automatic driver installation to work.

+### Using AppData for configuration files

+Starting with 3.2, EnvyUpdate supports saving its configuration files to AppData/Roaming instead of saving it next to the main exe file.
+You can enable it in the settings of the application.

+If EnvyUpdate fails to write to the folder containing the exe file, this option will be enabled automatically.

 ## Compatibility

 The application should be compatible with all Nvidia GeForce GPUs that have their drivers available on the nvidia.com download page and runs on Windows 10 and up.